MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorytransferinventoryitemsasync.md

 ## Remarks

 Transfer the specified inventory items of an entity's container Id to another entity's container Id.
-If successful, call [PFInventoryTransferInventoryItemsGetResult](pfinventorytransferinventoryitemsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFInventoryTransferInventoryItemsGetResultSize](pfinventorytransferinventoryitemsgetresultsize.md) and [PFInventoryTransferInventoryItemsGetResult](pfinventorytransferinventoryitemsgetresult.md) to get the result.

 ## Requirements